Learn how to start accepting card transactions for your business – in four easy steps

 What is it?

 An Electronic Point of Sale (EPOS) system lets you accept card payments at the point of sale.
-EPOS systems track stock, monitor sales, and provide a seamless customer experience.
+The best EPOS systems track stock, monitor sales, and provide a seamless customer experience.

 EPOS includes hardware components for taking card payments, such as: